Raúl Bravo: Olympiacos

 With a chance to retain UEFA Champions League status, Bravo signed a four-year contract with Olympiacos F.C. in mid-July 2007, with the transfer fee estimated in the region of €2.3 million while the player received an annual salary of €1.3 million.
 After having appeared rarely due to injuries, he had a short return to Spain in the 2009 January transfer window, moving on loan to top-tier strugglers CD Numancia and having almost no impact in a relegation-ending campaign.

 Bravo showed a much higher commitment than in the previous year with Olympiacos and, thanks to his performances in preseason, earned the starting left-back position over Didier Domi and Leonardo.
 He was released in May 2011 at the age of 30, after having contributed 18 matches to the conquest of the Super League Greece.

 Later years

 On 31 August 2011, Bravo returned to his country and Madrid, signing for Rayo Vallecano which had just promoted to the top division.
-In the following off-season, after having been rarely played in his first and only season, he joined Beerschot A.C. in Belgium for one year.
+In the following off-season, after having been rarely played in his only season, he joined Beerschot A.C. in Belgium for one year.

 Aged 33, Bravo returned to the Greek top flight, moving to Veria FC.
 His contract expired on 30 June 2015 and, two months later, he agreed to a one-year deal with Aris Thessaloniki F.C. also in the country.